msgloriayang/Module10Challenge/README.md

-# Team Profile Generator
+# Module 10 Challenge
-Module 10 Challenge: Object-Oriented Programming
+Object-Oriented Programming Challenge: Team Profile Generator
 ## Description
 This is an application command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person in JavaScript using Node.js and Inquirer 8.2.4.
 ## Walkthrough Video